RISC-KC/basic_rv32s/README.md

 ### 🎛 FPGA implementation

-- Vivado environment (tested on 2024.2)
+- Vivado environment (tested on 2025.2)
   - In `fpga/` directory, select architecture source directory which you want to implement on your FPGA.
-(37F, 43F, 46F, 46F_5SP)
+(46F_5SP, 46F_5SP_MMIO)
     Launch Vivado and import project file which you have selected.

   - Current FPGA implementation's SoC can be applied to 43F, 46F, 46F5SP architecture. (release v1.0.0)
     37F Architecture needs additional logics to replace the existing `mcycle` and `minstret` CSR to implement on **46F5SP_SoC** since it doesn't have CSR module.

   - The RTL source code of **RV32I46F_5SP** in `fpga/` directory has `clk_enable` signal for sequential execution debugging.
     If you need only the core IP itself, use the source in `modules/` directory.

+  - We recommend using most recent version which is **RV32I46F_5SP_MMIO**.
+It supports MMIO UART interface and solved some hazard problems.
+  - Or, please consider using released `.zip` version 2.0.0. of the repository.

 - Other IDE
-  You can manually import the sources located in `modules/` directory.
+  You can manually import the sources located in `fpga/` directory.

 ### 📥 Setup RV32I RISC-V GNU toolchain with GCC.
 Follow this guideline provided by official RISC-V github.